anhr/colorPicker/README.md

 Creates an instance of ColorPicker.

 	elSliderWrapper: id of the ColorPicker element or ColorPicker element.
-	options: See details in the index.js file.
+	options: See details in the `function create( elSliderWrapper, options )` in the [index.js](https://github.com/anhr/colorPicker/blob/master/index.js) file.

 #### Example of the simple ColorPicker
 ```